 This section provides legal words stating that if one part of the contract isn’t valid, the rest of the contract is still good.

-This section primarily serves to protect the business by stating that if the agreement is broken by the employee or contractor, for instance, it’s not the business’ fault.
+This section primarily serves to protect the business by stating that if the agreement is broken by the employee or contractor for instance, it’s not the fault of the business.

-This statement reminds both parties that this agreement is the primary document, regardless of other agreements, emails or conversations.
+This statement reminds both parties that this agreement is the primary document, regardless of other agreements, emails, conversations, etc.

-This section allows both parties the right to change the terms at either party’s request.
+This section allows both parties the right to change the terms at either parties’ request.